hphuongdhsp/Kaggle-TGS-Salt-Identification-Challenge/README.md

 # Kaggle-TGS-Salt-Identification-Challenge

-This Repository is my model in the TGS Salt Identification Challenge. https://www.kaggle.com/c/tgs-salt-identification-challenge
+This Repository is a part of my model in the TGS Salt Identification Challenge. https://www.kaggle.com/c/tgs-salt-identification-challenge

 # Description:
-This is a segmentation challenge, it means that we have the input is a picture, our mission is to find the mask in this picture.
-In particular, in this competition, we are given seismic images (see http://www.cpeo.org/techtree/ttdescript/seisim.htm), and we need to find where salt is in the picture.
-You can find more informations in https://www.kaggle.com/c/tgs-salt-identification-challenge.
+This is an image segmentation challenge.The goal of segmentation is to simplify and/or change the representation of an image into something that is more meaningful and easier to analyze.
+In particular, in this competition, we are given seismic images (see definiton of seismic image: http://www.cpeo.org/techtree/ttdescript/seisim.htm), and our mission is to find where is salt in the picture (find more informations in  https://www.kaggle.com/c/tgs-salt-identification-challenge).

 # Difficulties

-The images of this competition are seismic images and the data is not very good ( either  the quality or  the quantity), we have just 4000 images ( include more than 500 failures images).
-Some of them are blured and are maked brightness.
-Then we need to do argumentation to get more images.
-But the seismic images make us difficulty to do that.
-Only the left-right flip and shifting are meaning.
+The images of this competition are seismic images and the data isn't good ( either  the quality or  the quantity), we have just 4000 images (include more than 500 bad images).
+Some of them are blurred and are made the brightness.
+Becasuse of the data shortage, we need to do argumentation to get more images.
+The seismic images make us hard to do augumentation.
+Only the left-right flip and shifting augumentation are meaning.
 # Model
-To attact this challenge.
-Mainly, I used U-net model which includes encoding and decoding.
-With the encoding, I used the Resnet 34 with some modifications.
-I haved try some models to encoder (se resnet 50, dense net, ...), but Resnet 34 got the best perfomances.
-In decoding part, I used Hypercolumns, see https://arxiv.org/pdf/1411.5752.pdf.
+To approach this challenge, I used the U-net model which was developed by Olaf Ronneberger et al. for Bio Medical Image Segmentation.
+The architecture contains two paths.
+First path is the contraction path (also called as the encoder) which is used to capture the context in the image.
+The encoder is just a traditional stack of convolutional and max pooling layers.
+The second path is the symmetric expanding path (also called as the decoder) which is used to enable precise localization using transposed convolutions.
+In the encoder part, I used the Resnet 34 model (with some modifications).
+I tried several models in the encoder part (se-resnet 50, dense net, ...).
+Finally, Resnet 34 gave to me the best perfomance.
+Observing that some of images are zoomed in, then I used Hypercolumns architechture, see https://arxiv.org/pdf/1411.5752.pdf.

 # Training params
 I use Stochastic Gradient Descent with Warm Restarts, see https://arxiv.org/pdf/1705.08790.pdf